mirumee/ariadne-website/docs/api-reference.md

 [_Bindable_](bindables.md) used for setting Python logic for GraphQL mutation type.
 Has the same API as [`ObjectType`](#objecttype), but has GraphQL type name hardcoded to `Mutation`.

-> This is an convenience utility that can be used in place of of `ObjectType("Mutation")`.
+> This is an convenience utility that can be used in place of `ObjectType("Mutation")`.

 - - - - -